Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 ## Listing Client Connections
-To determine tenant activity and client types connected to the tenant, run the {% include qq.html command="network_list_connections" %}.
+To determine tenant activity and client types connected to the tenant, run the {% include qq.html command="network_list_connections" %} command.
 For more information about balancing client connections to your Qumulo cluster, see [`qq network_list_connections`](https://docs.qumulo.com/qq-cli-command-guide/network/network_list_connections.html) in the {{site.guides.cli}}.

 {{site.exampleOutput}}